 A fantastic trip (we come every year) and as always children have found very informative.
 Enjoyed by all!
 Thank you.

-The Tutankhamun Exhibition is the successor to the famous 1972 London exhibition at the British Museum.
+The Tutankhamun Exhibition was created in 1987 in the footsteps of the famous 1972 London exhibition at the British Museum.
 However, because the Exhibition uses unique, accurate and perfect facsimiles of the king's treasures, it has been possible to recreate the ante-chamber and burial chamber of the tomb exactly as it was when it was discovered by Howard Carter in 1922; thus capturing a moment in time forever.
 The Tutankhamun Exhibition is a permanent exhibition situated in the centre of Dorchester, the county town of Dorset.
 The Exhibition has a thriving schools programme.

 The Exhibition starts with a wealth of information on various aspects of Ancient Egypt including the Rosetta Stone and Mummification; the historical & political background to the life of Tutankhamun; and the search for, and discovery of, his tomb.
 Next is a unique recreation of Tutankhamun's mummy.The body has been replicated using special techniques to exactly re-create the original, which now lies out of sight in the sarcophagus in Tutankhamun's tomb in the Valley of the Kings.